Crawtoberfest, Run to the Pines Car Show cancelled

 “In the best interest of the community’s health and safety and in compliance with the governor’s executive orders, the city has had to cancel several events and activities that would have involved large groups,” said Show Low Community Services Director Jay Brimhall.
 “The city hopes to be able to open facilities for reservations and use and schedule other events and activities as soon as COVID-19 restrictions have eased.
 In the meantime, the recreation department continues to plan enjoyable and fun activities for smaller groups.”

-According to a press release issued by the City of Show Low, the following events are cancelled for the 2020 season as of Aug.
-7, 2020:
+According to an Aug.
+7 press release issued by the City of Show Low, the following events are cancelled for the 2020 season:

+Show Low Main Street Farmer’s Market and Art Walk (Sept.
+5, 12, 19, 16); 3rd Annual Battle of the Bands and Vans (Sept.
+3); 15th Annual Woodland Wildlife Festival in Lakeside (Sept.
+5); Itty Bitty Olympics (Sept.
+19); 37th Annual Run to the Pines Car Show in Pinetop (Sept.
+25-27) and Crawtoberfest at The House Restaurant (Sept.
+26).

 Municipal meetings